Subtitles—a Japanese media lover’s best friend.

-Hold Up – Why Learn Japanese through Drama Subtitles?
+Why Learn Japanese through Entertainment and Subtitles?

 - Dramas feature useful, conversational language.
 This is the best way to learn things like aizuchi.

-Many students at a beginner level feel intimidated by the thought of watching an episode and of trying to understand the language.
+Many students at a beginner level feel intimidated by the thought of watching an episode and trying to understand the language.

-But even if you understand very little, your ears will start to pick out individual sounds, and you will start to hear a word now and then that you do know.
+But even if you understand very little, your ears will begin to pick out individual sounds, and you’ll start to hear a word now and then that you do know.

-At this kind of proficiency it can be hard to wean yourself off subtitles, and they really need to be turned off when possible.
-However, they are still an essential tool for those times when a Japanese dialogue has become impenetrable.
+At this kind of proficiency, it can be hard to wean yourself off subtitles, and they really need to be turned off when possible.
+However, they’re still an essential tool for those times when a Japanese dialogue has become impenetrable.

-A Potential Pitfall of Learning with Subtitles
+A Potential Pitfall of Learning with Japanese Subtitles

 There’s one thing you should watch out for when learning with subtitles.

 It can be extremely tiring to listen and try to understand a foreign language over a protracted amount of time.
-Gradually you might stop actually hearing what the characters say and just read the subtitles.
+Gradually, you might stop actually hearing what the characters say and just read the subtitles.

 You might find yourself reading with your eyes rather than listening with your ears.
 If this happens, it’s best to stop watching and take a break.